m7azhar/Blog-post-using-LLM/README.md

 This project is for educational purposes only.
 You will need to obtain an API key from Meta to use LLAMA 2.
-Additional Notes

-This project can be extended to support different writing styles and functionalities.
-You can explore fine-tun